How you can help your crew

 What happens to your recycling?

-Biffa sorts the mixed recycling (things like cans, paper, plastic, glass) collected by the seven north London borough councils into various materials.
-After sorting, they are taken to reprocessors – places like paper mills or plastics recycling plants – where they are recycled and made into something new.
+After sorting, the materials are taken to reprocessors – places like paper mills or plastics recycling plants – where they are recycled and made into something new, like jars, paper, cans or packaging.

-The video below shows the process used for sorting north London's recycling at the MRF.
+This video shows the process used for sorting north London's recycling at the MRF.

 Where does your recycling end up?